 - Sudden cardiac death and heart attacks is not the same thing.

 - Sudden cardiac death can happen to anyone, any age, at any time and many appear perfectly healthy before the event.

 - LESS than one third of out-of-hospital people receive CPR.

 - Effective bystander CPR, provided immediately after sudden death can DOUBLE or TRIPLE a victim’s chance of survival.

 - About 5,800 children under the age of 18 years old suffer cardiac arrest annually

 CPR Training Summary

 I would encourage anyone to get CPR training.
-The way you handle a baby is completely different then a child you must have a CPR certificate to perform CPR on babies or children.
-It is not hard to learn and children as young as 9 have been taught and the CPR class takes about a half a day.
+The way you handle a baby is completely different then a child, and you must have a CPR certificate to perform CPR on babies or children.
+It is not hard to learn, and children as young as 9 have been taught.
+The CPR class takes about a half a day.
 The American Red Cross CPR and the American Heart Association have classes and so do many schools and hospitals.

 However, if you don’t have time or don’t want to get the CPR training you can still save a live by following the steps I’ve written.
 Please don’t be a spectator and just assume the ambulance will come in time or that someone else will step up to the plate.

 The copyright, renewed in 2018, for this article is owned by Pamela Oglesby.
 Permission to republish this article in print or online must be granted by the author in writing.